LgHS/NALP/README.md

   a self-signed one.
 - The Bridge itself isn't on TLS: ideally isolate it on its own VLAN/network segment that only the proxy can reach.
+- Callback-based cache: instead of hitting the Bridge on every request, the proxy could register a callback (`/callback/add`) and keep an in-memory cache updated by the Bridge's pushes.
+This would reduce `503` errors under concurrent requests and avoid over-querying the Bridge.
+Needs care since Nuki's callback mechanism has no built-in auth (would require checking the source IP + an unguessable path segment on the receiving endpoint).
+Not implemented yet.